rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 Therefore, the "activations" of our hidden layer are given by $$h_1 = relu(Wx + b)$$.

 We follow a similar procedure for our output layer.
-Our activations have a shape $n * k$, where $n$ is the number of training examples we input into our network and $k$ is the number of neurons in our hidden layer.
+Our activations have a shape $$n * k$$, where $$n$$ is the number of training examples we input into our network and $k$ is the number of neurons in our hidden layer.

 We want our final outputs to have dimension $$n * 10$$ (in the case of MNIST) since we have 10 classes.
 Therefore, it makes sense for our second matrix of weights to have dimension $$k * 10$$ and the bias to have dimension $$10$$.